luzpaz/med/doc/dev/sphinx/medcalc-userguide-gui.rst

 .. include:: medcalc-definitions.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-MED module: User guide for graphical interface
+FIELDS module: User guide for graphical interface
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This document is a quick guide for Graphical User Interface of MED module.
+This document is a quick guide for Graphical User Interface of FIELDS module.
 It shows how to use this module on the basis of a few reference examples, built from use cases identified during requirement analysis stage.